 4. Regulates Blood Sugar

 Red onions are a rich source of chromium, which can control blood sugar levels.
-This is good news for diabetics and people trying to lose
+This is good news for diabetics and people trying to lose weight as eating onions won’t lead to blood sugar fluctuations.

 Chromium deficiency can lead to insulin resistance, which increases blood sugar and affects carbohydrate, fat and protein metabolism.
 Insulin resistance can increase the risk of heart disease, type 2 diabetes, and make weight loss difficult.9 10